 Why Are Warrants Issued?

-Courts can issue warrants for various reasons.
+Courts issue warrants for various reasons.

 - Bench warrant.
-A bench warrant is a warrant directing law enforcement to take a person into custody and bring them before the court to address the reason the warrant was issued.
+A bench warrant is a warrant directing law enforcement to take a person into custody and bring the person before the court to address the reason the warrant was issued.
 Courts most commonly issue bench warrants for failure to appear, for violating probation, or for failure to comply with a court order to pay a fine, complete community service, pay child support, or do some other act.
 If you are picked up on a warrant, you could be held in jail until the court has a hearing on your case, or you could be required to post a high bond and pay court fees.